Hometown: Wakayama City, Wakayama

 In 2009, Fujita would end up back in his hometown of Wakayama, where he became the first manager of the Kishu Rangers baseball club of the Kansai Independent League.
 After just one season (the team finished in third place in the first half, but in dead last in the second half), he was released.

 Playing alongside some of the all-time great hitters in team history (Koichi Tabuchi, Mayumi, Okada, Masayuki Kakefu, among others) meant Fujita was not always fully appreciated.
 Despite finishing his career in the top 10 in team history (including most career hits), his name is seldom mentioned as one of the all-time greats.
-He kept the #6 on his back for 19 impressive years, after which it was donned by Yutaka Wada for 17 seasons, and after one forgettable season in which Derrick White took the number, it went to another future legend: Tomoaki Kanemoto.
+He kept the number 6 on his back for 19 impressive years, after which it was donned by Yutaka Wada for 17 seasons, and after one forgettable season in which Derrick White took the number, it went to another future legend: Tomoaki Kanemoto.
 Any way you look at it, the unfortunate truth is that Taira Fujita will never be mentioned as the greatest shortstop, first baseman or #6 in team history.
-Still, unless Takashi Toritani breaks the club record for all-time hits, Fujita will hold that one important title: best pure hitter the Tigers have ever drafted.
+Still, until Takashi Toritani breaks the club record for all-time hits, Fujita will hold that one important title: best pure hitter the Tigers have ever drafted.